Red Wings' Larkin exits after cross-check to head

-DETROIT -- Detroit Red Wings captain Dylan Larkin was face-down and motionless on the ice for about a minute after being cross-checked in the back of the head and neck by Ottawa's Mathieu Joseph on Saturday night.
+DETROIT -- Red Wings captain Dylan Larkin was face down and motionless on the ice for about a minute after being cross-checked in the back of the head and neck by Ottawa Senators forward Mathieu Joseph on Saturday night.

-Larkin was eventually able to stand up, but was hunched over as he was assisted to the locker room.
-There was no immediate report on the injury, but during the second period, the Red Wings posted on social media that Larkin was being evaluated by Detroit's medical staff, and that he would not return to the game.
+Larkin was eventually able to stand, but was hunched over as he was assisted to the locker room.
+There was no immediate report on the injury, but during the second period the Red Wings posted on social media that Larkin was being evaluated by Detroit's medical staff and that he would not return to the game.
+Ottawa won, 5-1.

 Standing near the Ottawa goal during a first-period power play, Larkin took the hit from Joseph and was pushed into the Senators' Parker Kelly, who also hit Larkin as the Detroit player fell.